mus-rachidi/Inception-of-Things/README.md

 In addition to the main parts of the project, you can also install Helm 3 and GitLab to further immerse yourself in the world of Kubernetes.
 Helm 3 is a package management tool for Kubernetes, and GitLab is an open-source DevOps application.
 Instructions for Helm 3 installation can be found [here](https://helm.sh/docs/intro/install/), and for GitLab installation on Kubernetes, you can use the official Helm chart available [here](https://gitlab.com/gitlab-org/charts/gitlab/).

+## 🚧 Getting Started

+### Part 1: Setting up K3s and Vagrant (p1)

+To begin with Part 1, follow these steps to set up K3s and Vagrant:

+1. Clone this repository: `git clone https://github.com/yourusername/inception-of-things.git`
+2. Navigate to the project directory for Part 1: `cd inception-of-things/p1`

+#### Controller Machine

+3. In the `p1` directory, execute the following command to bring up the controller machine:

+    ```bash
+    vagrant up controller
+    ```

+4. Once the controller machine is up, you can SSH into it:

+    ```bash
+    vagrant ssh controller
+    ```

+#### Agent Machine

+5. Open another terminal window and navigate to the `p1` directory.

+6. Execute the following command to bring up the agent machine:

+    ```bash
+    vagrant up agent
+    ```

+7. Once the agent machine is up, you can SSH into it:

+    ```bash
+    vagrant ssh agent
+    ```

+### Part 2: Setting up K3s and Three Simple Applications (p2)

+For Part 2, follow these steps to set up K3s and deploy three simple applications:

+1. Navigate to the project directory for Part 2: `cd ../p2`

+2. Execute the following command to bring up the virtual machine:

+    ```bash
+    vagrant up
+    ```

+3. Once the machine is up, you can SSH into it:

+    ```bash
+    vagrant ssh
+    ```

+### Bonus: Installing Helm 3 and GitLab

+For the Bonus section, follow these steps to install Helm 3 and GitLab:

+1. Navigate to the project directory for the Bonus: `cd ../bonus`

+2. Execute the following command to bring up the virtual machine:

+    ```bash
+    vagrant up
+    ```

+3. Once the machine is up, you can SSH into it:

+    ```bash
+    vagrant ssh
+    ```

+These commands will set up the environments for each part, allowing you to explore and experiment with Kubernetes using K3s, Vagrant, Helm 3, and GitLab.
+Happy coding!

 ## 🏁 Conclusion

 This project provides a comprehensive introduction to Kubernetes and serves as a valuable learning opportunity for those interested in this technology.
 By following the guidelines and utilizing the resources provided, users can deepen their understanding of Kubernetes and gain experience with K3d and K3s.
 We hope that this project will help users become more proficient with Kubernetes and that it will serve as a starting point for further exploration of this exciting technology.